 The Vice President shall act in the capacity of the President in his/her absence and shall at all times provide support to the President in conducting normal business of the Society.

 Section 5.03 Secretary

-The Secretary shall record and maintain the minutes of membership meetings and meetings of the Board of Directors.
-Minutes of the proceedings of the Board shall be kept by the Secretary and, as soon as practical after a meeting, a copy of said minutes shall be mailed or emailed to the Board of Directors and to the membership.
-Minutes of the proceedings of each committee shall be kept by the Secretary.
-The minutes of closed sessions shall be kept separate from those of the public meetings.
-The Secretary shall be the custodian of all official records, including the minutes of all meetings and papers of the Society.
-The Secretary shall maintain (a) a current membership list, (b) a current record of the Bylaws, policies and resolutions and (c) a current inventory of property owned by the Society.
-The Secretary shall be responsible for communications with the membership and other parties and for certifying documents issued by the Society.
+The Secretary records and maintains the minutes of membership meetings and other Board of Directors meetings.
+Minutes of Board proceedings are kept by the Secretary and as soon as practical after a meeting, a copy of said minutes is emailed to the Board of Directors and published on the website.
+The Secretary also keeps the minutes of committee proceedings.
+The minutes of closed sessions are kept separate from those of the public meetings.
+The Secretary is the custodian of all official records, including the minutes of all meetings and papers of the Society.
+The Secretary shall maintain (a) a current membership list; (b) a current record of the Bylaws, policies, and resolutions; and (c) a current inventory of property owned by the Society.
+The Secretary is responsible for communications with the membership and other parties and for certifying documents issued by the Society.
 All records for which the Secretary is custodian may be stored and transmitted in digital form.
 Duties of the Secretary may be shared by other officers when circumstances indicate a need for additional support.

 Section 5.04 Treasurer